-Microwaved water and other liquids do not always bubble when they reach the boiling point.
-They can actually get superheated and not bubble at all.

-Superheated liquid will bubble up out of the cup when it is moved or when something like a spoon or tea bag is put into it.

-To prevent this from happening and causing injury, do not heat any liquid for more than 2 minutes per cup.
-After heating, let the cup stand in the microwave for 30 seconds before moving it or putting anything into it.
+Liquids, such as water, coffee or tea, are able to be overheated beyond the boiling point without appearing to be boiling.
+Visible bubbling or boiling when the container is removed from the microwave oven is not always present.
+THIS COULD RESULT IN VERY HOT LIQUIDS SUDDENLY BOILING OVER WHEN THE CONTAINER IS DISTURBED OR A SPOON OR OTHER UTENSIL IS INSERTED INTO THE LIQUID.

+To reduce the risk of injury to persons:

+- --- Do not overheat the liquid. - Stir the liquid both before and halfway through heating it. - Do not use straightsided containers with narrow necks. - After heating, allow the container to stand in the microwave oven for a short time before removing the container. - Use extreme care when inserting a spoon or other utensil into the container.

-- Avoid heating baby food in glass jars, even with the lid off.
+Avoid heating baby food in glass jars, even with the lid off.
 Make sure all infant food is thoroughly cooked.
 Stir food to distribute the heat evenly.
 Be careful to prevent scalding when warming formula or breast milk.
 The container may feel cooler than the milk really is.
-Always test the milk before feeding the baby. - Spontaneous boiling-Under certain special circumstances, liquids may start to boil during or shortly after removal from the microwave oven.
-To prevent burns from splashing liquid, we recommend the following: before removing the container from the oven. allow the container to stand in the oven for 30 to 40 seconds after the oven has shut off.
-Do not boil liquids in narrownecked containers such as soft drink bottles, wine flasks and especially narrow-necked coffee cups.
-Even if the container is opened, excessive steam can build up and cause it to burst or overflow. - Don't defrost frozen beverages in narrownecked bottles (especially carbonated beverages).
+Always test the milk before feeding the baby.

+- Don't defrost frozen beverages in narrownecked bottles (especially carbonated beverages).
 Even if the container is opened, pressure can build up.
 This can cause the container to burst, possibly resulting in injury. - Hot foods and steam can cause burns.
 Be careful when opening any containers of hot food, including popcorn bags, cooking pouches and boxes.
-To prevent possible injury, direct steam away from hands and face. - Do not overcook potatoes.
-They could dehydrate and catch fire, causing damage to your oven. - Cook meat and poultry thoroughly-meat to at least an INTERNAL temperature of 160°F. and poultry to at least an INTERNAL temperature of 180°F. Cooking to these temperatures usually protects against foodborne illness.
+To prevent possible injury, direct steam away from hands and face.

+- Do not overcook potatoes.
+They could dehydrate and catch fire, causing damage to your oven. - Cook meat and poultry thoroughly-meat to at least an INTERNAL temperature of 160°F and poultry to at least an INTERNAL temperature of 180°F. Cooking to these temperatures usually protects against foodborne illness.